FrasSmith/frassmith.github.io/_posts/2020-04-22-taking-a-break.md

 Am I going to stop writing?
 No, after all I've still got three good ideas to write about.

-It's just that I'll be writing on my terms, when I want to.
+It's just that I'll be writing on my terms when I want to.
 No pressure.
 Maybe I'll even tag some future posts as #Write52 in the cheeky hope that I might garner a few views from it.

 See you.